Margaret Chant-Papandreou

-Biography
+Early life

-Chant-Papandreou was born in Oak Park, Illinois on September 30, 1923, the eldest of five sisters.
-She first studied journalism and then did her Masters in Public health at the University of Minnesota, where she met her future husband Andreas Papandreou in 1948.
+Margaret Esther Chant was born in Oak Park, Illinois, on 30 September 1923.
+She was the eldest of five children of Douglas Chant (1896–1981), and Hulda Anne Pfund Chant (1893–1986).
+She first studied journalism and gained her master's degree in public health at the University of Minnesota, where she met her future husband Andreas Papandreou in 1947.
 The family later moved to Elmhurst, Illinois.
 Her father's parents were from England and her mother's were from Switzerland.
-She married Andreas Papandreou in 1951.
-They initially lived in Minnesota and later in California, where Andreas Papandreou was Chair of the Department of Economics at Berkeley University.
-She was for 8 years the President of the Greek Women's Union, a Greek, independent feminist organization.
-She is also the author of several books and a columnist.

-With Andreas Papandreou they had four children, George, Sofia, Nikos and Andrikos Papandreou.